-Dwarf sunflowers are miniature counterparts of the tall garden sunflower (Helianthus annuus), preferred for small height and spectacular blossoms.
+Dwarf sunflowers are miniature counterparts of the tall garden sunflower (Helianthus annuus) of the Asteraceae family, preferred for small height and spectacular blossoms.
 They appear in various colors, including yellow, orange, pink, and red, and the flowers are frequently multicolored.

 These flowers can be single or double, and stem length and size vary, some of them make excellent cut flowers.
 In this post, we’ll lay out everything to know about Dwarf Sunflowers, from how to grow dwarf sunflowers and their care, continue reading to find out more.

 - Light Requirements